parthjdabhi/PhotoDoodle/app/NOTES.md

 # Nota Bene
 Android hardware accelerated drawing does not pass the clip rect to the Canvas in onDraw when invalidate(Rect) is called.
 Can't use for pruning.

-# Currently

-The computed radius of each control point varies wildly.
-It should either get start max value, and/or have start smoothing applied to it